fl-sean03/MolSAIC/CONTRIBUTING.md

-# Contributing to MolTools
+# Contributing to MolSAIC

-Thank you for considering contributing to MolTools!
+Thank you for considering contributing to MolSAIC!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct